megamaced/spotify-easyrpm/README.md

  Coming Soon!

+ * Fix NO ROOT desktop launcher if you don't have a $HOME/bin
+ * The Packman spotify installer causes problems for spotify-easyrpm.
+We'll try to detect and clean up those problems
+ * openSUSE 13.2 - Spotify now requires newer versions of mozilla-nspr and mozilla-nss.
+These are in home:megamaced.
+Spotify-easyrpm will automate those updates
  * Dependency warnings for noroot installs (If you installed spotify-easyrpm from OBS with recommends you will already have everything you need)
  * -localdeb - Use a local copy of a Spotify deb - Useful if you want to stick to a specific Spotify version (perhaps pre v1.0.x)